AUTOMATIC1111/stable-diffusion-webui/README.md

     - Starts `sdnext.py` in a Python virtual environment (`venv`)
     - Uses `install.py` to handle all actual requirements and dependencies

+**Common Installation Error**: Potential Installation Conflict in `typing-extensions`

+If you encounter an error related to `typing-extensions` on first running SD.Next it is due to a very recent conflict in upstream Python libraries.
+*This is a known issue that we can't do anything about.*
+Rest assured, there is a simple resolution for this issue, please do the following:

+Run `webui.bat` or `webui.sh` again.
+This will trigger the automatic resolution process.
+Upon re-execution, SD.Next will resolve the conflict and function as intended from then on.

 > Server can run without virtual environment, but it is recommended to use it to avoid library version conflicts with other applications

 > **nVidia/CUDA** and **AMD/ROCm** are auto-detected is present and available, but for any other use case specify required parameter explicitly or wrong packages may be installed as installer will assume CPU-only environment.